Eglinton Castle: Early automobile accident

 In 1911, a motor van belonging to the American Steam Laundry Company, Kilmarnock, while proceeding along the country road between Burnhouse and East Middleton on its way towards Lugton, through the steering gear going wrong, was overturned in a ditch.
 All 4 occupants were thrown out and two of them were seriously injured.
 Lord Eglinton was passing in his car at the time and had the injured parties taken to Beith in his car.
 The injured parties were treated for head and body injuries after which they were driven to Lugton and entrained for Kilmarnock.

 Rozelle

 Archibald Hamilton, a younger son of John Hamilton of Sundrum, married Lady Jane Montgomerie of Coilsfield (his cousin), daughter of the 12th Earl of Eglinton and doting aunt to the 13th Earl of Eglinton.
 The 13th earl gave the couple a life-rent interest in the mansion house of Rozelle.
 The estate of Rozelle (formerly Rosel) had been part of the lands of the Barony of Alloway.
-The future estate was purchased by Robert Hamilton of Bourtreehill, his uncle, a former Jamaica merchant who named it after a Jamaican property and also built the mansion house (1760).
+The future estate was purchased by Robert Hamilton of Bourtreehill, his uncle, a former Jamaican merchant who named it after a Jamaican property and also built the mansion house (1760).
 Archibald Hamilton rebuilt the house in the 1830s to designs by the architect David Bryce and in 1837 he purchased the Rozelle estate.